CourtneyBrookes/PinniWatch/README.md

 ## Dataset

 At the heart of PinniWatch's effectiveness is a meticulously curated dataset comprising 100 images.
 This dataset is thoughtfully composed to represent the marine ecosystem comprehensively.
-It encompasses 50 images depicting the charismatic seals and sea lions, providing the system with the key features and traits that define these marine mammals.
+It encompasses 50 images depicting charismatic seals and sea lions, providing the system with the key features and traits that define these marine mammals.
 The remaining 50 images offer a contrast, showcasing the vastness of the ocean and the diverse marine wildlife that coexists in these ecosystems.